 Thanksgiving stuffing in a white dish with a wooden spoon.

-This oven-baked stuffing is filled with juicy apples and fresh herbs, to create the most delicious flavor to go with your turkey or other holiday dishes.
+This oven-baked stuffing is filled with juicy apples and fresh herbs that create the most delicious flavor to go with your turkey or other holiday dishes.

 Save this recipe!